|Privacy & Use Policy

 seriously.
 We do not tolerate modern slavery or human trafficking anywhere in our organisation or in any of

 our supply chains.
 This statement, for the financial year ending 31 December 2017, sets out what we are doing

 to eliminate, as far as possible, the risk of modern slavery and human trafficking taking place.

 Who we are and what we do

 The Walker Group includes Walker Books Ltd, Walker Books Australia, Candlewick Press Inc and Walker

 Productions.
 We are one of the world’s leading independent publishers of books and content for children.
-Our
+Our focus is on

 children and we endeavour to enrich their lives through the products we produce.
 The need for a rigorous and